Sunspots on the skin are tricky to treat.

-The important thing to note is that sunspots are extremely difficult to treat, especially when you’re up against controversial ingredients like Hydroquinone.
+The important thing to note is that sunspots are stubborn to remove, especially when you’re up against controversial ingredients like Hydroquinone.

-Before I begin, it is important to explain what the term “tyrosinase inhibitor” means.
+Before we begin, we need to get a bit technical and explain what the term “tyrosinase inhibitor” means.

 Bearberry Leaf Extract/Arctostaphylos Uva Ursi

-- Biowhite also offers protection from UV radiation
+- white also offers protection from UV radiation

 Daisy Flower Extract/Bellis Perennis